 Viterbo University Fine Arts Center Main Theatre

-Lerone A. Martin is the centennial chair and director of the Martin Luther King, Jr. Research and Education Institute at Stanford University.
-The mission of the institute is to publish the definitive fourteen-volume edition of The Papers of Martin Luther King Jr., a compressive collection of King’s most significant correspondence, sermons, speeches, published writings, and unpublished manuscripts.
-Attendees will learn firsthand the importance of the papers in addition to other resources such as access to thousands of documents, photographs, and publications about the modern African American Freedom Struggles.
+Lerone A. Martin is the centennial chair and director of the Martin Luther King Jr. Research and Education Institute at Stanford University.
+The mission of the institute is to publish the definitive 14-volume edition of The Papers of Martin Luther King Jr., a comprehensive collection of King’s most significant correspondence, sermons, speeches, published writings, and unpublished manuscripts.
+Attendees will learn firsthand the importance of the papers in addition to other resources such as access to thousands of documents, photographs, and publications about the modern African-American freedom struggles.

 This lecture is part of the Dr. Martin Luther King Jr. Community Celebration.
 Read more about Martin here.